cractismitdc/mu-se-ph-19-placeholder-rest/README.md

-#how to run -- Hackathon sleep
+#how to run -- Hackathon sleep slumbr
 1. clone the repo
 2. run npm install
 3. copyy .env.sample to new file .env with desired credentials